 In this video, This Old House plumbing and heating contractor Richard Trethewey explains how to add a humidifier to a forced-air system.

-3. Position the hole-cutting template onto side of duct.
+- Position the hole-cutting template onto the side of the duct.

-4. Drill pilot hole through duct, then cut out hole with aviation snips.
+- Drill a pilot hole through the duct, then cut out the hole with aviation snips.

-6. Attach steam hose to wand and to wall-mounted humidifier; secure hose with cable ties.
+- Attach steam hose to the wand and to wall-mounted humidifier; secure hose with cable ties.

-7. Connect the flexible drain hose to steam wand and to humidifier.
+- Connect the flexible drain hose to the steam wand and to the humidifier.

-8. Run a copper drainpipe from underside of humidifier to sump pump or floor drain.
+- Run a copper drain pipe from the underside of the humidifier to the sump pump or floor drain.

-10. Run new cold-water copper piping to bottom the humidifier.
+- Run new cold-water copper piping to the bottom of the humidifier.

-11. Have electrician run electrical cable to humidifier and to room humidistat.
+- Have an electrician run the electrical cable to the humidifier and to the room humidistat.

-15. Set room humidistat to desired level of humidity in the house.
+- Set room humidistat to the desired level of humidity in the house.